pandas-dev/pandas/web/pandas/community/ecosystem.md

 Hamilton is a declarative dataflow framework that came out of Stitch Fix.
 It was designed to help one manage a Pandas code base, specifically with respect to feature engineering for machine learning models.

-It prescibes an opinionated paradigm, that ensures all code is:
+It prescribes an opinionated paradigm, that ensures all code is:

 * unit testable
 * integration testing friendly